Welcome to www.diggers-dumpers-plant.co.uk

 Towing the thing is easy using the proper wheels.
 The hardest thing I found about moving them is getting them on to a plant trailer, I ended up reversing it on to an Ifor Williams and only had about 2” width clearance overall."

-Mantis and Benford ME130 techincal information and sales literature
+Mantis and Benford ME130 technical information and sales literature

-Thanks to John and Steve for helping out with pictures of their machines and to Wayne for the original brochures.
+Thanks to John, Steve, Vic, Hans and Chris for helping out with pictures of these machines and to Wayne for the original brochures.
 Copyright of these belong to Mantis and Benford.
 Further contributions for this page will be very welcome.

 More towable digger information